 Push the Panorama9 Agent to discovered machines.
 You can use the built-in deployment solution to automatically spot machines in your Microsoft network and have Panorama9 distribute agents to the discovered computers.
 This approach will automatically attempt to warn you about any problems encountered, and pick the correct installer type for the device.

 Each machine pulls the Panorama9 Agent from a central software repository and installs it.
-The Panorama9 Agent comes as both a .MSI package and .EXE file that you can use with e.g. a Microsoft ActiveDirectory Group Policy.
+The Panorama9 Agent comes as an .MSI package that you can use with e.g. a Microsoft ActiveDirectory Group Policy.
 The pull methods co-exists without problems with the Panorama9 deployment service so you may use them jointly.

 This approach is recommended if you have configured your client devices to disallow WMI/RPC requests.
 The downside is that it requires .NET to be preinstalled and generally takes longer as devices will need to reboot before they will process the GPO policy.